philipp-baumann/cgywin-tricks/README.md

 Backup
 ------

 Below is an example how to backup spektrometer sofware located in public documents to a NAS mounted as `Q:`.
-Copy this shell script in a text file called `backup-pdocs.sh` in the Cgywin home folder (see [here](https://www.howtogeek.com/175008/the-non-beginners-guide-to-syncing-data-with-rsync/) to get a glimpse of the magic):
+Copy this shell script in a text file called `backup-pdocs.sh` in the Cygwin home folder (see [here](https://www.howtogeek.com/175008/the-non-beginners-guide-to-syncing-data-with-rsync/) to get a glimpse of the magic):

 ``` bash
 #!/bin/bash